Central Valley Partnerships for Exemplary Teachers

-- Employers rate partner prepared teachers higher when hiring
+- Employers verbalize a preference to partner-prepared teachers higher when hiring

 - Research finds teachers report they feel better prepared after one year of teaching than traditional or intern programs